In-Kind Benefits (Fringe Benefits) 2015

 The value of benefits received from an employer is included in the employee's taxable income.
 The valuation of benefits in kind varies year to year because of differences in costs to employer, market value, etc.

-Any benefits in kind (fringe benefits) received from an employer in Finland or other countries shall be assessed on the following bases:
+Any benefits in kind (fringe benefits) received from an employer in Finland or other countries are assessed on the following bases:

 Accommodation and the use of electric power

 The tax values of employer-provided accommodation that includes heating, in dwellings with central heating, are as follows:

 |Region or Location||Value per month|

 |Helsinki 3, Espoo, Kauniainen||€227 + €9.50 per square metre|

 |Helsinki 4, Vantaa||€179 + €9.50 per square metre|

 |Kuopio, Jyväskylä, Lahti, Oulu, Tampere, Turku, other Helsinki metropolitan area, other Helsinki||